 Before Sweden was known for ABBA and IKEA – two exports not to everyone’s taste, even if billion-dollar brands – along with a soft, but moribund, version of socialism it was a land of saints, of a people devoted to the Faith, after the conversion of the Baltic regions between the 8th an 12th centuries.
 And one of the greatest in this panoply is the noble Bridget, we celebrate on this day, when she went to eternity in 1373 in her 70th year.

-She was married young, to Ulf Gudmarsson, and bore eight children, six of whom survived to adulthood – a rarity in those days – and one of them, Catherine, also went on to become a canonized saint – even more of a rarity in any day.
+She was married young, to Ulf Gudmarsson, and bore eight children, six of whom survived to adulthood – a rarity in those days – and one of them, Catherine, also went on to become a canonized saint, even more of a rarity in any day.
 In 1341, Bridget and her husband made the pilgrimage to Santiago de Compostela (the feast of Saint James is on the 25th of this month, so stay tuned), after which they pledged continence.
 Ulf went to his own reward a few years later, in 1344.

-The work was so vast, she realized the need for a new community, the Order of the Most Holy Saviour, commonly known now as the Brigittines, with their distinctive veil and habit.
+The work was so vast, she realized the need for a new community, and so founded the Order of the Most Holy Saviour, commonly known now as the Brigittines, with their distinctive veil and habit.
 The Order was unique in being composed of both men and women – suitably distanced in separate quarters – but governed by an Abbess, who would represent the Blessed Virgin.
 They practised poverty, but were not quite Franciscans, as Bridget, a lover of learning, wrote in the rule that they could own as many books as they wanted.
 Hmm.
-Not a bad life.
+I like that rule.

 Saint Bridget of Sweden, ora pro nobis!